Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 Symptoms that your dog is suffering from a cold include:

-• Lack of appetite
+• Lack of appetite or fussiness with food

 • Napping more and having less energy

-• Laboured breathing caused by congestion
+• Laboured or noisy breathing caused by congestion

 Can Dogs Get Colds from Humans?

-No, dogs can’t catch the same colds and flu that humans do.
+If you’re wondering, ‘Can a dog get a cold from a person?’, the answer is no, dogs can’t catch the same colds and flu that humans do.
 This is because the virus that causes a human cold is specific to humans.
-However, if you get a sniffle, it may not be a full-on cold, but your dog can suffer cold-like symptoms.
+If you have a standard human cold, it’s very unlikely your dog will catch that same cold from you.
+Likewise, people are unlikely to catch viruses that cause dog colds.

 It’s not common for the viruses that cause colds in humans to spread to dogs and vice versa.
 You’re unlikely to suffer from the viruses that cause your dog’s cold.
 But other animals will, so to stop it spreading, keep your contagious dog separate from other pets until they've fully recovered.
+To protect other animals, keep a dog with cold symptoms away from other pets until they’ve fully recovered, as dog colds can spread easily between dogs.

 Does My Dog Need to See a Vet?

 Some pet colds can be cared for at home and will go away on their own, but others may need veterinary treatment.
 Dog cold symptoms can be a sign of a more serious condition, so it’s best to speak to your vet.
 Bacterial, parasitic, and fungal infections can cause cold-like symptoms and can lead to lung tissue damage and pneumonia.
-Your dog will need veterinary treatment if they have trouble breathing, stop eating or drinking, become overly lethargic, or appear to be in pain.

 Your vet will carry out a physical examination of your dog and listen to their heart and lungs.
 They may need to run some diagnostic tests to rule out any more serious conditions.
 This may include x-rays, poop analysis, and bloodwork.
 If your dog does have an infection, they’ll need rest, a course of antibiotics, cough suppressants, and fluids to get them over the worst.